Dallas man charged in fatal shooting of transgender woman

 Walker made an initial appearance before a judge Thursday.
 His court-appointed attorney did not immediately respond to a request for comment.

+A witness told police that he watched from an apartment window as Walker chased down and repeatedly shot Richey, according to an affidavit.

+The witness, who is not named in the document, said the shooting was over Richey saying she was going to release a video showing her and Walker together.

+In a Facebook post the day before she was shot, Richey referred to an upcoming video on another social media site showing “how nasty I got with this (explicit),” according to the affidavit.
+It censors the final word of the sentence.
 Richey’s sister, Tyeshia Rickett, described her as a happy person and loving aunt.
 She told The Dallas Morning News that her family was relieved by Walker’s arrest and moved by an outpouring of tributes to Richey on social media.

 Richey’s killing follows a string of attacks last year on transgender women in the North Texas city.
 In 2019, at least three Black transgender women were killed in Dallas, including Muhlaysia Booker, whose case attracted national attention.